 - Web Developer

-The team worked distributed and held face-to-face and virtual meetings throughout the project.
-With the teacher's help, I planned, conducted, synthesized the research, and did all the UX / UI Design work.
+The team worked, distributed, and held face-to-face and virtual meetings throughout the project.
+With the Teacher's help, I planned, conducted, and synthesized the research and did all the Design work.

 - Empathize — Survey, Focus Group and User Interview.